 The individual preferences and objectives of each grower are the main influence in obtaining the best cannabis seeds for indoor cannabis cultivation.
 Some cannabis genetics such as autoflowering strains are perfect for beginner growers since there is no need to change the hours of light and their compact size and speed make them easy to grow.

 The primary characteristic of feminized seeds is that they deliver female plants, ensuring good harvests.
-And last but not least, regular weed seeds will deliver female and male plants, with the latter you can select parents for the breeding of new specimens or genetics.
-But to ensure great buds and good harvests, the separation of male plants from female plants is required, so that the former do not pollinate the female plant.
+Regular weed seeds will deliver female and male plants which allowes you to select parents for the breeding of new specimens or genetics.
+To ensure great buds and good harvests, the separation of male plants from female plants is required so that the male plants do not pollinate the female plants.

 Preparing Your Growing Medium

-Cannabis breeders have different means when it comes to growing depending on their operation.
-The choice of growing medium will depend on the interest of each grower, some prefer to grow in hydroponics and others in the classic way in substrate.
+Cannabis growers will have different preferences when it comes to growing depending on their operation.
+The choice of growing medium will depend on the interest of each grower, some prefer to grow in hydroponics while others grow the classic way in substrate.

 Start by clearing a spacious area in your garden or garage and lay down a large tarp to prevent material loss.
 Next, build a pile of base soil or compost in the center.
 Use a rake to spread a layer of organic earthworms on top and cover it with another layer of base soil.
 Then, add the bat guano and more base soil.